PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 EV-302

-The efficacy of PADCEV in combination with pembrolizumab was evaluated in EV-302 (NCT04223856), an open label, randomized, multicenter trial that enrolled 886 patients with locally advanced or metastatic urothelial cancer who received no prior systemic therapy for locally advanced or metastatic disease.
+The efficacy of PADCEV in combination with intravenous pembrolizumab was evaluated in EV-302 (NCT04223856), an open label, randomized, multicenter trial that enrolled 886 patients with locally advanced or mUC who received no prior systemic therapy for locally advanced or metastatic disease.
 Patients with active CNS metastases, ongoing sensory or motor neuropathy Grade ≥2, or uncontrolled diabetes defined as hemoglobin A1C (HbA1c) ≥8% or HbA1c ≥7% with associated diabetes symptoms were excluded.

 Patients were randomized 1:1 to receive either: